 Today we’re making “Greek Tacos.”
-Or really, I should say “What tacos might taste, had they originated in Greece,” or “Tacos if they were made primarily with ‘Greek’ ingredients.”
+Or really, I should say “What tacos might taste like had they originated in Greece,” or “Tacos if they were made primarily with ‘Greek’ ingredients.”
 Regardless of specifics, or what we should actually be calling today’s recipe, just bear with me, because I promise that by the end of this post you won’t care what we’re calling these, because they’re absolutely delicious.

 Now, with that oddly indecisive introduction out of the way, let’s dive right in, because we’ve got a lot to cover.

 What is a taco, really?
 And can it be ‘Greek?’